PS Gem: Modern day

 Both the engine and boiler of the PS Gem were sold for scrap in 1956, with the remaining empty space being filled with equivalent weight ensuring the vessel's flotation at correct angles and depth.
 Prior to removal, the PS Gem featured a static Tangye steam engine as an unused example of its prior power.

+In 2023, the Pioneer Settlement celebrated the 60th anniversary of the paddlesteamer's arrival to Swan Hill.
+A temporary exhibition aboard the vessel was launched, while a 13-minute audio-visual presentation documenting her final journey was projected upon the side of the vessel during evenings in July and August.